Discussing Test Results with Relatives

 The following are some tips compiled by experts and community members to help you share genetic information with your relatives:

-• Enlist the help of other relatives.
+- Enlist other relatives.
 Some families have a member who collects genealogy or acts as the family historian.

-• Ask your genetic counselor if you can share their contact information in case your relative has questions.
-Provide your relative with the name of a genetic counselor in their area.
+- Ask your genetic counselor if you can share their contact information in case your relatives have questions or provide your relatives with the name of a genetic counselor in their area.

-• Don't worry if you cannot tell your relatives in person.
+- Don't worry if you cannot tell your relatives in person.
 In a FORCE survey on family sharing, people who were informed of a mutation by text or Facebook were less likely to be satisfied than people who were told in person or by phone, letter, or email.
-Nevertheless, most respondents were grateful to their relatives for telling them about the mutation regardless of how they were told.
+Most respondents were grateful to their relatives for telling them about the mutation regardless of how they were told.

 If you are hesitant to share

-There are valid reasons why people don't share medical information with relatives, including:
+People have valid reasons for not sharing medical information with relatives, including:

 It's important to remember that while there may be no perfect time to learn about the risk for cancer, there is also no convenient time to receive a diagnosis of cancer.